nikosgalanis/data-poisoning-defense-fl/FL_types.md

  - In general, this categorization does not provide different types of attacks, as it is mainly about the data layer of the model, and not about its characteristics.
  - However, Transfer Learning has some attacks in literature, though *not in the federated setting.*
  - [6]: Wang, S. et al. (2022) ‘Backdoor Attacks Against Transfer Learning With Pre-Trained Deep Learning Models’, IEEE Transactions on Services Computing, 15(3), pp. 1526–1539.
 Available at: https://doi.org/10.1109/TSC.2020.3000900. (#TODO): Read in depth
+ - Rezaei, S. and Liu, X. (2020) ‘A Target-Agnostic Attack on Deep Models: Exploiting Security Vulnerabilities of Transfer Learning’. arXiv.
+Available at: https://doi.org/10.48550/arXiv.1904.04334.

 ## By methods for solving heterogeneity
  - Because of the variety of devices that take part in the FL process, the difference of equipment will eventually affect the training.
 To solve the problem of system heterogeneity, the following architectures are implemented.